Skip to content

 Move, amplify or replace the router

-For a pricier but generally more satisfying solution in a large home, consider a “mesh” router system.
-Such routers — from Amazon-owned eero, Google, Linksys, Netgear and TP-Link, among others — intelligently distribute Wi-Fi throughout the home.
+For a pricier but generally more satisfying solution in a large home, consider a mesh router system.
+Such routers from Amazon-owned eero, Google, Linksys, Netgear and TP-Link, among others, intelligently distribute Wi-Fi throughout the home.
 They often come in a package of three.

-You connect the first such router or base station to your modem with an ethernet cable, then strategically place the other units or access points around the home, perhaps one on each floor of a multistory residence.
+You connect the first router or base station to your modem with an ethernet cable, then strategically place the other units or access points around the home, perhaps one on each floor of a multistory residence.
 These boxes wirelessly piggyback off one another to spread the signal.
 Though you can spend $200 to $400 for a mesh system, the cost is often worth it.

 "Nobody wants to be forced to cram multiple ‘offices’ or ‘classrooms’ wherever the router happens to be located,” says analyst Avi Greengart of Techsponential, a technology research and advisory firm in northern New Jersey.